OxfordHCC/CAMCAD/submit.md

 ## Submission guidelines

-We invite applicants to submit posters or short pictorials (visual extended abstracts up to 4 pages; see [DIS 2026](https://dis.acm.org/2026/pictorials/) and [IDC 2026](https://idc.acm.org/2026/calls/pictorials/) pages for an explanation and examples of pictorials).
+We invite applicants to submit posters or short pictorials (see [DIS 2026](https://dis.acm.org/2026/pictorials/) and [IDC 2026](https://idc.acm.org/2026/calls/pictorials/) pages for an explanation and examples of pictorials).

 You may submit either:

 - **Poster**: a *single-page* large-format poster (A1 size), or
 - **Short pictorial**: a visual extended abstract of up to 4 pages (4x A3 pages, displayed together as an A1-sized poster onsite)

-Submissions can be in **PDF, PowerPoint, Word, or Adobe InDesign** format.

-> Templates are optional (coming soon).
-You may use your own layout as long as it meets the size/page requirements above.

-## Required Information
+## Required information

-All submissions (poster or pictorial) must explicitly include the following three elements:
+All submissions (poster or pictorial) must explicitly include (in the poster/pictorial itself) the following three elements:

 1. **Working definition of (co-)agency**
    - How are you defining agency/co-agency in your context?